Dareck7/htb/penetration_testing_process.md

 <br>
 <br>

-We can use a VPN service and connect to a VPN server in another part of our country or another region of the world to obscure our browsing traffic or disguise our public IP address.
-This can provide us with some level of security and privacy.
+We can use a VPN service and connect to a VPN server in another part of our country or another region of the world to obscure our browsing traffic or `disguise` our public IP address.
 Using a VPN service comes with the risk that the provider is not doing what they are saying and are logging all data.

-Usage of a VPN service **does not** guarantee anonymity or privacy but is useful for bypassing certain network/firewall restrictions or when connected to a possible hostile network (i.e., a public airport wireless network).
+Usage of a VPN service **does not** guarantee anonymity or privacy but is useful for `bypassing` certain network/firewall restrictions or when connected to a possible hostile network (i.e., a public airport wireless network).
 A VPN service should never be used with the thought that it will protect us from the consequences of performing nefarious activities.

 <br>